Sa3dClay/laraBlog/readme.md

     - Authintication: users can register, login and logout
     - Authorization: admin has privileges over the users
         Admin:
-            - manage all users (can block any user for a certain time)
+            - manage all users (can delete or block any user for a certain time)
             - manage posts (can hide or remove any post that breaks the rules)
         User:
             - can create, edit or delete a post
             - can react on other users posts (with like or comment)
     - Notifications: users notified about reactions on their posts
+    - Reports
+        - admin receive reports from the users
+        - user receive admin respond on his reports
     - Posts
     - Likes
     - Comments